LANDSCAPE PAINTING COURSE 1

 Judy Boyt.com Local Quarry

-Nature Reserves.
-There is no shortage of subject matter for the landscape painting .
-Within half a mile there is a nature reserve called Pwll-y-Wrach.
-This is 40 acre woodland site with a series of waterfalls ,tributaries and an old disused quarry.
-In addtion to water as a theme, 5 miles away is Llangorse Lake , which is the largest natural lake in South Wales, and 3 miles in the other direction is the famous River Wye at Glasbury.
+Nature Reserves There is no shortage of subject matter for the landscape painting course .
+Within half a mile from the studio is a nature reserve called Pwll-y-Wrach.
+This is a 40 acre woodland site with a series of waterfalls ,tributaries and an old disused quarry.
+In addition to water as a theme, 5 miles away is Llangorse Lake , which is the largest natural lake in South Wales, and 3 miles in the other direction is the famous River Wye at Glasbury.
+Overlooking all this and in avery visible, are the Black Mountains with a continuous average ridge height of 2000ft

 Ways of working.